mizmay/standalone_web_maps_foss4g2025/workshop/step-04.md

 GitHub Pages uses Jekyll by default to process sites.
 For pure static files (HTML, CSS, JS), Jekyll processing isn't needed and can sometimes cause issues.
 Adding a `.nojekyll` file tells GitHub to skip Jekyll processing.

-TO DO: instructions for adding `.nojekyll` from Github

 ### Enable GitHub Pages

 1. **Go to your repository on GitHub**: Navigate to the webpage for your fork on GitHub